angelicastarlux/wizard-of-oz-bots/README.md

 This runs `node wizard-of-oz.js`.

+### 3.1) Verify the bot is online

+In your Discord server where the bot is invited:

+- Use the slash command `/characters` — you should see a list of Wizard of Oz characters.
+- Or use the prefix command for a roll (default prefix `!`): `!ow`
+	- If it responds with a character embed, your bot is online and responding.

 ### 4) (Optional) Register slash commands

 If you need to re-register slash commands (e.g., first run or changed command definitions):